Match-Any-Events: Zero-Shot Motion-Robust Feature Matching Across Wide Baselines for Event Cameras: Method

 \subsection{Multi-timescale Event Representation}

-To use scalable architectures in events, such as vision transformers, the first step is to design compatible input representations that preserve the rich temporal and spatial information.
+To use scalable architectures for event data, such as vision transformers, the first step is to design compatible input representations that preserve the rich temporal and spatial information.
 Early works convert event streams into 2D image-like tensors, such as event frames and time surfaces~\cite{benosman2013event,gehrig2019end}.
 However, rich temporal information is lost when events are squashed into a single surface~\cite{zhu2018ev}.
 Subsequently, event voxel representations~\cite{zhu2018ev, baldwin2022time} emerged as a balanced solution between temporal resolution and computational efficiency. \\

 We construct an event voxel logarithmically windowed in time~\cite{burkhardt2025superevent,hamann2025etap}, as illustrated in \cref{fig:pipeline}.
 Specifically, an event stream is divided into $B$ temporal bins, each representing a different accumulation time.
 Given $N$ events $\{ (x_i, y_i, t_i, p_i) \}_{i=1}^N$, the voxel volume is defined as